-As expected, the ALP/DNA (mIU/ μ g) ratios of 80% confluent MSCs (22 hours after seeding) growing on coated or uncoated wells were significantly lower in comparison with 100% confluent cells (43 hours after seeding) but the difference was higher on uncoated (p<0.001) than coated (p<0.01).
-However, the ALP/DNA ratios were comparable between 80% confluent MSCs on coated and uncoated plastic (p=0.370).
-Moreover the DNA content of MSCs in uncoated wells was significantly higher compared to the MSCs growing on coated ones (p<0.05) at this time point.
-Surprisingly we observed significantly higher ALP/DNA ratio of 100% MSCs proliferating on uncoated than coated wells (p<0.01).
-On the other hand DNA content was comparable between these cells (Tab.
-1; p=0.111).
+As expected, the ALP/DNA (mIU/μg) ratios of 80 % confluent MSCs (22 h after seeding) growing on coated or uncoated wells were significantly lower in comparison with 100 % confluent cells (43 h after seeding) but the difference was higher on uncoated (p<0.001) than coated (p<0.01).
+However, the ALP/DNA ratios were comparable between 80 % confluent MSCs on coated and uncoated plastic (p=0.370).
+Moreover the DNA content of MSCs in uncoated wells was significantly higher compared to the MSCs growing on coated ones (p < 0.05) at this time point.
+Surprisingly we observed significantly higher ALP/DNA ratio of 100 % MSCs proliferating on uncoated than coated wells (p<0.01).
+On the other hand DNA content was comparable between these cells (Table 1; p=0.111).
 Clearly increase of ALP activity was occurred in MSCs by osteogenic stimuli but the difference between cells growing on coated and uncoated plastic wasn't significant on 7^{th} (p=0.124) and 14^{th} (p=0.281) day.
-Surprisingly the significantly higher ALP/DNA ratios in MSCs from uncoated wells compared to ECM coated wells we observed on day 21 of osteogenic differentiation (p<0.001).
-7th day of osteogenic cultivation is the only time point in which the DNA content of monolayers on ECM coated wells was significantly higher than DNA content on uncoated ones (Tab.
-1; p<0.05).
+Surprisingly the significantly higher ALP/DNA ratios in MSCs from uncoated wells compared to ECM coated wells we observed on day 21 of osteogenic differentiation (p < 0.001).
+The 7th day of osteogenic cultivation is the only time point in which the DNA content of monolayers on ECM coated wells was significantly higher than DNA content on uncoated ones (Table 1; p<0.05).
 Important is that in the presence of osteogenic medium a maximum ALP activity was reached after three weeks both in MSCs on coated and uncoated plastic.
-On the other hand in control cultivation we detected a culmination of ALP activity in MSCs (coated/uncoated wells) on 14th day.
-As we expected there were significantly higher ALP/DNA ratios in MSCs growing on vitronectin/collagen I mixture in comparison with uncoated wells on 7th day of control cultivation.
-After three weeks of control cultivation was observed decrease of ALP activity in MSCs (coated/uncoated plastic).
-We indeed found out significantly lower ALP/DNA ratios (p<0.01) in MSCs of coated wells compared to uncoated wells on 21th day in control cultivation but it was probably caused by the stripping of monolayers in all coated wells (Tab.
-1).
+On the other hand in